 The negative emotions also affect the attitude towards the train.
-Between April and September, the positive attitude towards train travelling increased, but in December with the negative prospects again, we saw more negative attitudes (see Figure 8).
-Factors increasing this negativity are the stricter government measures, such as mandatory teleworking and closing non-essential stores, bars, restaurants, museums, and so on.
+Between April 2020 and April 2021, the positive attitude towards train travelling increased (see Figure 8).
+Factors towards negativity are the stricter government measures, such as mandatory teleworking and closing non-essential stores, bars, restaurants, museums, and so on.